AdobeDocs/federated-audience-composition.en/help/compositions/activities.md

 >
 >If the selected dataset does **not** have upsert enabled, the data will be **replaced**.
 To learn how to enable upsert for your datasets, please read the [enable upsert guide](https://experienceleague.adobe.com/en/docs/experience-platform/catalog/datasets/enable-upsert).

-After adding the **[!UICONTROL Enrich Fields]** activity to your composition, you can give a label to the activity and select the Adobe Experience Platform schema you want to use.
+After adding the **[!UICONTROL Save Fields]** activity to your composition, you can give a label to the activity and select the Adobe Experience Platform schema you want to use.
 The schema can either be a standard schema or a relational schema.

 ![The available schemas are displayed.](/help/compositions//assets/activities/enrich-fields/select-schema.png){width="1500" zoomable="yes"}